ALPS Mountaineering Weekender Seat Review

 Our Analysis and Test Results

-While the back wasn't as high and plush as that of the Crazy Creek Hex 2.0 PowerLounger, the seat was an appropriate height for our backs.
-Similar to the Crazy Creek Original Chair, the side straps were placed at an excellent height, allowing our arms to spread out.
-We didn't feel cramped at all in this chair, though the 16-inch width was on the narrower side and could be a concern for some users.
+While the back of the Weekender isn't as high nor the foam as plush as some models, the seat is an appropriate height for the typical back.
+The side straps are placed at an excellent height, allowing the arms to spread out.
+Surprisingly, we didn't feel too cramped in this chair, though the 16-inch width is on the narrower side and could be a concern for some users.

-Additionally, this chair features straps under the seat.
+We appreciate the bonus features included on this budget model, such as straps under the seat.
 ALPS Mountaineering promotes these for attaching to stadium benches or canoe seats, and we love this feature for picnic tables as well.
-Because taco style chairs require the oppositional force of your legs on one-half and your back on the other, we're happy to find that we can use the Weekender in more settings than a typical chair of this design.
+While we wouldn't recommend leaning your full weight back when relying on the stadium straps, they do allow you to sit more comfortably at a picnic table.

-As our Best Buy Award winner, there is a lot to appreciate about the ALPS Mountaineering Weekender.
-From its comfortable cushioning to its handy pockets and straps, we believe this product will stay with you for years to come.
+There is a lot to appreciate about the ALPS Mountaineering Weekender.
+From its decently comfortable cushioning to its handy pockets and straps, we believe this product will stay with you for years to come.
 Long-term thru-hiking?
 Well, maybe not.
 But for everything else, the Weekender can't be beaten.